jtyers/ww/README.md

 ww -n 3 cmd
 ```

 Run `kubectl get pods | grep foo-bar` every 3 seconds until it succeeds, then quit.
-Notice how the pipe needs escaping, so that the shell doesn't interpret it.

 ```
+# notice that the pipe character should be escaped
 ww -n 3 --until -- kubectl get pods \| grep foo-bar

+# or include it in quotes
+ww -n 3 --until -- "kubectl get pods | grep foo-bar"

 ```

 Run `npm run test`, and re-run if any files in the current directory are written to, renamed or deleted.
-This uses `inotifywait -r` under the hood currently, so only supports Linux, and may be slow in larger directory hierarchies.
+This uses `inotify` under the hood currently, so only supports Linux, and may be slow in larger directory hierarchies.

 ```
 ww -w npm run test